ms/buildtogether.tech/CONTRIBUTING.md

 1. To include a code sample use
     `{% raw %}{% include code file="name.ext" %}{% endraw %}`.
-    The path to the file must be relative to the including file. in most cases it will be in the same directory as the chapter or appendix.
+    The path to the file must be relative to the including file.
+    In most cases it will be in the same directory as the chapter or appendix.

 1. To continue a paragraph that has been interrupted by a code sample or something else, use: